 - ¾ cup (180 ml) of milk

 - Dice lobster meat and set aside.

-- In a medium saucepan melt butter on medium-high heat.
-For an additional dose of flavour, substitute 1 tablespoon (15 g) of butter with garlic butter.
+- In a medium saucepan, melt butter on medium-high heat.
+For additional flavour, substitute 1 tablespoon (15 g) of butter with garlic butter.

 - Add onions and sauté for 1 minute.